KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/basic_usage/choose_maps.rst

 List of Maps table Controls
 ---------------------------

-The List of Maps table has several important controls that can be viewed here.
+The List of Maps table has several important controls that can be viewed `here <https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/interface/panel/map_settings_panel.html#list-of-maps-table>`__.

 Additional Tips
 ===============